-Woodland Community College offers transfer services including transfer counseling.
-University representative visits, a library of college catalogs and workshops about the transfer process.
+WCC: (530) 661-5770, Building 700, Room 744 Lake County Campus: (707) 995-7322, Room 129 Community College offers transfer Woodland including transfer counseling.
+University services representative visits, a library of college catalogs and workshops about the transfer process.
 Please call to set up an appointment with a Woodland Community College counselor or a University representative.

-- As a result of discussing transfer with a counselor, a student will be able to identify on-line resources that they can utilize to facilitate their transfer process.

-Students will be able to identify courses needed for transfer through the development of an educational plan with a counselor.
+- As a result of discussing transfer with a counselor, a student will be able to identify on-line resources that they can utilize to facilitate their transfer process. - Students will be able to identify courses needed for transfer through the development of an educational plan with a counselor.